Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 #### Log and Deploy fine-tuned Llama 2 model using Model Registry

+> aside positive
-Note that logging and deploying fine-tuned model with our setup may take ~15mins.
+> NOTE: Logging and deploying fine-tuned model with our setup may take ~15mins.

 If all goes well, you should see cell output similar to the following: